 Raw Power was conceived, written, arranged and performed by The WiZ with thanks to John Lennon & Yoko Ono (Power To The People) and a generic “DJ Rhythm” style track.
 Recorded about 1982 on some aging audio equipment in the Humber College Broadcast Studios.

 Just for fun, here’s a unique piece of Toronto Disco history…a DJ ‘zine’ created by Peter Frost, Wally MacDonald and others.
 1977 was a little before my time as a DJ, but during my time learning live sound & lighting engineering (with Rock Bands) as well as the ins/outs of contracts & riders, while working as a Roadie and Booking Agent (and occasionally reviewing new music for the head of a Booking Agency).
-While I was certainly I was in more live music venues at the time, I did have an occasional foray into a Disco or two!
-When I did become a DJ, I worked at a number of clubs in and around Toronto, including (among others) The Floating World, Jacquis, The Barn/Stables, Score 100, and of course my favourite spot, 5444/Images in Mississauga.
+While I was certainly in more live music venues at that particular time, I did have an occasional foray into a Disco or two!
+When I became a DJ, I worked at a number of clubs in and around Toronto, including (among others) The Floating World, Jacquis, The Barn/Stables, Score 100, and of course my favourite spot, 5444/Images in Mississauga.

 All music remains copyright of the original artists/producers/publishers – remixing is considered fair use.